Dzikusfrontend/homepage/README.md

 [Visit my Homepage]( https://patryk-solinski.github.io/homepage/)

 ## Description
-This is my first project as a Frontend Develeper.rom my Homepage you can learn more about me, my favorite movies and my interests.
+This is my first project as a Frontend Developer.rom my Homepage you can learn more about me, my favorite movies and my interests.
 You can also find on tehe page contact to me.

 ## How it works